tu2-atmanand/task-board-docs/docs/6_Features/15_Plugin_Integrations/5_Reminder_Plugin_Integration.md

 ```md
 - [ ] Task 1 (@2021-09-15)
 ```
-When you omit the time, reminder will be notified at default reminder time.
+When you omit the time, reminder will be notified at default the default start time which is 9am.

 ## How to enable the integration